cpresler/cpresler/README.md

 ## 👋 Hello, I'm Christy!

-I'm a Design Technologist/UX Engineer that is passionate about user-centered design, building scalable applications, continuosly learning, and mentoring others.
+I'm a Design Engineer that is passionate about user-centered design, building scalable and accessible applications with design systems, and continuously learning through mentoring others.

 ### 5 Reasons to Add Me to Your Team